Shortlands Golf Club History

 Clara Muriel is believed to have formed the club and she had a handicap score of 10, with her daughter Muriel boasting a handicap of one.

-Current vice-captain of Shortlands Golf Club, Kevin Rolfe, said their handicaps were a “truly amazing achievement” when you consider what they had to wear and the expected decorum of women in the 19th century.
+2020 Captain of Shortlands Golf Club, Kevin Rolfe, said their handicaps were a “truly amazing achievement” when you consider what they had to wear and the expected decorum of women in the 19th century.

 Corsets were compulsory and hats, which had to be tied round the chin to avoid being blown off by the wind, was also a strict requirement.

 Women were also prohibited from following through with a swing to more than shoulder height to avoid attention to their bodies.

 The Ladies Golf Club was renamed Shortlands Golf Club in 1919 to welcome both men and women.